elijahr/BangleApps/apps/glucosee/README.md

 ## Roadmap

 - [ ] xDrip snooze via tap or button presses
-- [ ] Store previous data in JSON, load on start
 - [ ] HTTP mode, calling xDrip API on a timer
 - [ ] Use companion app from widbgjs